GanChuanYin/blog/docs/05.Vue/Vue3-Extra-Topics.md

 ### 2.3 Reactivity Debugging

-It's great that Vue's reactivity system automatically tracks dependencies, but in some cases we may want to figure out exactly <font color=gree size=4>`what is being tracked, or what is causing a component to re-render`</font>.
+It's great that Vue's reactivity system automatically tracks dependencies, but in some cases we may want to figure out exactly <font color=#3498db size=4>`what is being tracked, or what is causing a component to re-render`</font>.

 #### 2.3.1 Component Debugging Hooks